Abdul Raziq Bugti

-Abdul Raziq Bugti (1952 – 27 July 2007) was a Pakistani politician.
-He played a great role in Pakistani politics.
-Bugti was an honest politician and made tremendous effort towards the development of Balochistan province.
-He was harsh critic of Nawab Akbar Bugti and other nationalist militants operating in the country.
-He was awarded Sitara-i-Imtiaz for his service.
+Abdul Raziq Bugti (1952 – 27 July 2007) was a Pakistani politician from Balochistan province.

+Bugti was a vocal critic of Nawab Akbar Bugti and other nationalist militants.
+In recognition of his service, he was awarded the Sitara-i-Imtiaz.

-On 27 July 2007, he was assassinated by Baloch Liberation Army (BLA), a terrorist group operating in the province.
+On 27 July 2007, Bugti was assassinated by the Baloch Liberation Army (BLA), a terrorist group operating in the province.

 Personal life

 He was born in the Masuri clan of the Bugti tribe in Sibi, Balochistan, Pakistan.

 Bugti was married and had one daughter and two sons.

 Career

-Bugti's political career started in 1968 by joining Baloch Students Organization (BSO).
-He was elected as a president of Baloch Students Organization in 1978.
+Bugti's political career started in 1968 by joining the Baloch Students Organization (BSO).
+He was elected as a president of the Baloch Students Organization in 1978.
 He had also served in Federal student union.
 In 1980, he went to exile in Afghanistan.
 In 2003, Bugti returned to Pakistan and joined the government.
-He joined the politics because he supported the then Pervez Musharraf.
-Upon his arrival from Afghanistan, he also got into conflict with BSO and as a result he left BSO to join Peogressive Youth Movement.
+He joined the politics because he supported the then President Pervez Musharraf.
+Upon his arrival from Afghanistan, he also got into conflict with BSO and as a result he left BSO to join Progressive Youth Movement.
 Later on, he joined Pakistan People's Party (PPP) and served the role of provincial head and central secretary general of the Pakistan National Party.
 Bugti also formed National Awami Party Pakistan (NAPP) along with another veteran politician Ajmal Khattak.
 In his last years, he was serving as the media consultant of the chief minister and spokesman for the provincial government.

 He was harsh critic of Nawab Akbar Bugti and other nationalist militants.